 Students who represent the University in a particular sport and who are awarded a Blue or Half-Blue are asked to inform the Tutorial office of the award so that a correct record is kept.
-Blues and HalfBlues are eligible to attend the Norfolk Commemoration, the College's major event of the year.
+Blues and Half Blues are eligible to attend the Norfolk Commemoration, the College's major event of the year.

-There is a University Sports Centre.
-Please see http://www.sport.cam.ac.uk/facilities for further details.
+There is a University Sports Centre; please see the website for further details.

-5.12 Music Practice Facilities
+5.11 Music Practice Facilities

 The organ and the grand piano in the College Chapel may be played at times when the Chapel is not in use for services, subject to obtaining written permission from the Dean and booking the Chapel.
-There is a Music Practice Room in the Library Building.
-The grand piano in the Garden Room piano may be played for one hour at a time - the Garden Room must be booked for this.
+There is a Music Practice Room in the Luzio Building.
 Music should not be played after 10pm.

-5.13 College Societies
+5.12 College Societies

 The College has a number of active student societies that have been approved by the College Council.
-(See Appendix 2, No 6.0, CR Societies, in the CR Constitution of http://www.st-edmunds.cam.ac.uk/ notes-members)
+(See Appendix 2, No 6.0, CR Societies, in the CR Constitution of Notes for Members ('The Blue Book').

 No Student Society shall be formed without approval from the College Council.
-The College also has a Music Society for all members and staff.

-5.14 Arranging Meetings and Events in College
+5.13 Arranging Meetings and Events in College

-Any member of the College and University wishing to arrange a meeting or event within the College is requested to email the Conference Co-Ordinator at conference@st-edmunds.cam.ac.uk in the first instance (with a minimum of two weeks notice) and complete a booking enquiry form in order that matters such as availability, co-ordination with other activities, cost, insurance and security can be agreed prior to the event.
+Any member of the College and University wishing to arrange a meeting or event within the College is requested to email the Conference Team at conference@st-edmunds.cam.ac.uk in the first instance (with a minimum of two weeks' notice) and complete a booking enquiry form in order that matters such as availability, co-ordination with other activities, cost, insurance and security can be reviewed.